Sherwin-14/PixieDust/README.md

 ## Introduction

-The Disney dataset from Kaggle is a comprehensive dataset that provides detailed information about Disney movies and TV shows[^1^][1].
+The Disney dataset from Kaggle is a comprehensive dataset that provides detailed information about Disney movies and TV shows.
 It's an excellent resource for data analysis and visualization, offering insights into Disney's content.

 ## Objectives